 Does insurance cover hybrid and electric vehicle batteries?

 AA Insurance’s Comprehensive vehicle insurance covers your batteries if they are damaged as part of a sudden and accidental event, fire or theft.
 There is also limited cover for this under Third Party, Fire and Theft policies.
-There is no cover under Third Party only polices.
 Battery failure or wear and tear on normal or electric vehicles is not covered under any AA Insurance policy.

 Does insurance cover electric vehicle battery chargers and charging stations?

-AA Insurance covers the standard charging pack and cable which comes with an electric vehicle for accidental fire or theft under Third Party, Fire and Theft or Comprehensive vehicle policies.
-It is not covered under Third Party only policies.
+AA Insurance covers the standard charging pack and cable which comes with an electric vehicle for accidental fire or theft under our Comprehensive Car Insurance Policy and our Third Party, Fire and Theft Car Insurance Policy.
 If a charging station is installed in your home, this would fall under your home and/or contents policy.

 Does insurance for hybrid and electric vehicles cost more than insurance for traditional vehicles?